SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/date_and_time/trunc.rst

    * - ``date_expr``
      - A ``DATE`` or ``DATETIME`` expression
    * - ``interval``
      - An interval representing a date part.
-See the table below or the Syntax reference above for valid date parts.
+See the table below or the syntax reference above for valid date parts.
 If not specified, sets the value to to midnight and returns a ``DATETIME``.

 Valid date parts